 Update your Resume and Start your job search

 Updating your Resume should be a focus after you have sorted out your budget.
+You could either take the time to perfect your resume yourself or employ the services of ARC Resumes or another resume writing company so you’re able to focus on other aspects of your job search.
 Using popular job posting websites like Indeed.com and LinkedIn can be a great way to find new positions that will suit your skillsets.
 LinkedIn can be a useful tool to get in touch with old contacts that might be able to provide you with future opportunities.
 When applying for positions, make sure that you tailor your CV to the job description otherwise your skills will fall on deaf ears.

 No one knows how long a lack of stable income will last for.
 For many people it can take years to find a new one.
 But do not let that deter you, I hope you find a job quickly that helps you lead the life you want too.
 But for now, you will need to prioritise your bills to stretch your money further.
 Food and somewhere to live should be at the top of that list.
 Things that do not directly contribute to your survival are less important.
 Think Netflix and phone contracts etc. Unsecured debt even less important than that.

 We are all struggling in this difficult time, it does not mean you need to struggle alone.
 Allow yourself to be helped by those that can help you.
 Do not let your employment situation define your value and look for government financial aid in these difficult times.
 If you rent and cannot afford to pay, speak to your landlord about how you could renegotiate your payment plan so you can get through these challenging times with a roof over your head.
 You can also look up tools that may be able to help you, you might qualify for a life settlement for example.
 This enables you to sell your life insurance policy for a lump sum of cash to help you through.